newrelic/nr1-pathpoint/README.md

 ## NEW RELIC STAFF: For a working e-commerce config example compatible with Demotron use [this one](examples/nr-demotron-order-processing.json)

 ### Pathpoint now has a new GUI editor for stages, steps, and touchpoints!
+Please provide feedback to jhagan@newrelic.com.

 ## Other Pathpoint Config Examples: